vega/vega-lite/site/docs/transform/calculate.md

 ## Example

-This example use `calculate` to derive a new field, then `filter` data based on the new field.
+This example uses `calculate` to derive a new field, then `filter` data based on the new field.

 <span class="vl-example" data-name="bar_filter_calc"></span>